jeffreysblake/adventure-weavers-essential-guide/README.md

-# Adventure Weaver's Essential Guide
+# The Quest Weaver's Essential Guide

-## The Story Behind Adventure Weaver
+## The Story Behind The Quest Weaver

 This project began during a period of remote work where I found myself traveling for several months, missing the joy of reading stories aloud to my nephews every week.
 As a child, I had countless adventures with text-based games that sparked my imagination and creativity.
 Wanting to recreate those experiences for my own nephews, I drew inspiration from Neal Stephenson's "The Diamond Age: Or, A Young Lady's Illustrated Primer" - a work that explores how interactive narratives can be crafted through technology.